 The good news is that there are diet and lifestyle changes you can make today that help you get lean and strong – and reduce the risk of accelerated aging.

-This digital coursebook offers a step-by-step guide for getting fit after 50 using the latest anti-inflammatory diet strategies from emerging science in nutrition and exercise physiology.
+This digital coursebook offers a step-by-step guide for getting fit after 50 using the latest anti-inflammatory diet strategies from emerging nutrition and exercise physiology science.

-There’s one thing that gets better in both younger and older people when they lose excess fat from adopting an anti-inflammatory diet: an improvement in mental clarity.
+Improving mental clarity is one thing that gets better in younger and older people when they lose excess fat from adopting an anti-inflammatory diet.
 The benefits of this are not to be underestimated.
-As inflammation lessens so does brain fog.
-The ability to sustain focus, self-motivate, and achieve goals is increased.
+As inflammation lessens, so does brain fog.
+The ability to self-motivate, sustain focus, and achieve goals is increased.